npm/rfcs/accepted/0000-install-single-package.md

 ## Summary

-With NPM 6, it was possible to install a single package.
-[This is no longer the case with NPM 7](https://github.com/npm/cli/issues/3023).
+With npm@6, it was possible to install a single package.
+[This is no longer the case with npm@7](https://github.com/npm/cli/issues/3023).

 ## Motivation